floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

 I [also updated](https://github.com/floriank/kitteh-phoenix/commit/fa45cac9807a841911bd3d691cdf031fbe50042b) the `docker-compose.yml` accordingly to include the second nginx to serve assets later on.

 We run into a problem here: so far we just assumend that all the assets are there, ready to go - however, we cannot run `brunch build --production`, as this is an `npm` dependency.
-Up until now, we just assumend it was there, as we had it installed anyway.
+Up until now, we just assumed it was there, as we had it installed anyway.
 However, a fresh clone of the repo cannot assume that.
 To keep it a bit shorter, I will omit the steps necessary to make this work, but to give you an idea, here are the options you'd have:

 1. Install `nodejs` in the web container (bloating it even more) and then run `npm install` in it (bloating it even more).
 This might be an option if you want everything self-contained and ready to go after cloning the repo
 2. Live with it and require the user (or a CI for that matter) to have node installed on their system when building the image

 I chose option 2 for this exercise and [documented it in the README](https://github.com/floriank/kitteh-phoenix/commit/12c83f235321ae172259072cab8f85012c2cb3a1).

-Unfortunately, I found to digest all the assets and then put them into `/var/assets` at buildtime, as this requires all the containers to be up.
+Unfortunately, I found digesting all the assets and then putting them into `/var/assets` at buildtime impossible, as this requires all the containers to be up.

 Thereby running